Jessica is an experienced pet mom with dogs, cats, rats, fish, axolotls, a gecko, chickens, and ducks.

-They are very large for millipedes and pretty easy going, the shape of their jaw makes them unable to deliver a harmful bite.
+They are very large for millipedes and pretty easygoing, and the shape of their jaw makes them unable to deliver a harmful bite.
 Although they can’t cause a painful bite to a human, they do have a few defense mechanisms.
 The first is that they can roll up into a tight ball, and the second is that they can secrete a fluid made of hydrogen cyanide that is irritating to the skin.
 Since they do secrete venom this may be a pet that you don’t handle often, but that doesn’t mean that they aren’t rewarding to keep!
-It is definitely an awesome experience to get to witness the behaviors of such a unique creature.
+It is definitely an awesome experience to witness the behaviors of such a unique creature.

 What Kind of Enclosure Should I Keep Them In?

 Giant African millipedes do well in a glass enclosure.
 Glass allows the heat to escape so that their enclosure doesn’t get too hot.
 A 10 or 15-gallon glass tank with a lid is a great choice for these pets, but if you want to use a larger aquarium it is definitely ok to go bigger!